 Compound interest is the result of reinvesting interest, rather than paying it out, so that interest in the next period is then earned on the principal sum plus previously accumulated interest.

 Counterparty risk is the risk associated with the other party to a financial contract not meeting its obligations.
 It is the likelihood or probability that one of those involved in a transaction might default on its contractual obligation.

 A debt security is a financial instrument issued by an entity and sold to an investor.
 The security has a loan as its underlying asset and it represents an obligation for the investor to be paid back the face value plus interest income as the instrument matures.
 The most common type of debt security are bonds such as corporate bonds or government bonds.

 A failure to make scheduled loan payments when they come due is considered a default.
 The consequences of a loan default depend on whether the debt is secured or unsecured.
-A secured loan is debt that’s related to specific asset.
-If you default on a secured loan, the financing provider might respond by reclaiming the underlying asset.
+A secured loan is debt that’s related to a specific asset.
+If you default on a secured loan, the financing provider might respond by claiming the underlying asset.

 A disbursement is a payment from an investment.
 For example, in an amortizing investment, disbursements of principal and interest are made periodically in accordance with the amortization schedule.
 In non-amortizing deals, disbursement is made in a lump sum upon deal maturity.

 Distributed ledger technology is a consensus of share, and synchronized data dispersed across multiple nodes or sites.
 There is no central administrator of data, but rather a peer-to-peer network, where each replicates and saves an identical copy of the ledger and updates itself independently.
 The lack of authority allows for a source of truth that is immutable.